Widen the Resonance at Ultra-High Energies: Novel Probes of Neutrino Self-interactions in the High-Mass Regime: Neutrino self-interactions

 Neutrino self-interactions typically involve a new mediator that couples exclusively or predominantly to neutrinos.
 In the simplest setup, the mediator is assumed to be a real scalar, $\phi$, with the following mass and interaction terms:

 where $m_\phi$ denotes the mediator mass, $\nu_{\alpha,\beta}$ with $\alpha,\beta \in (e, \mu, \tau)$ are SM left-handed neutrinos, and $g_{\alpha\beta}$ is the coupling matrix in the flavor eigenbasis.
 Throughout, we assume that neutrinos are Majorana fermions so that right-handed neutrinos are not involved in this work.
 To clarify potential confusions, here we note that $\nu$'s in Eq.~\eqref{eq:L} denote two-component Weyl spinors, instead of four-component Majorana spinors $\chi_M\equiv (\nu, \nu^{\dagger})^T$.
 When performing a unitary transformation $\nu\to U \nu$, where $U$ is a unitary matrix, the Majorana spinors cannot transform in the same way as the Weyl spinor unless $U$ is real.
+When $U$ is complex, the transformation would be combined with chiral projectors.
+One could also use Dirac spinors $\psi \equiv (\nu, \eta^{\dagger})^T$ where $\eta$ denotes the Weyl spinor of right-handed neutrinos.
+In this notation, the interaction term $g_{\alpha\beta} \phi \nu_\alpha \nu_\beta$ becomes $g_{\alpha\beta}\overline{\psi_L^{C}}\psi_L$ where $\psi_L=P_L \psi$ and $\psi_L^{C}$ denotes its charge conjugate.
+The physical consequences should be independent of whether Dirac, Majorana or Weyl spinors are used.

 To calculate the scattering between the propagating UHE neutrino and the CNB neutrino, it is convenient to transform the coupling matrix into the mass eigenbasis.
 This is achieved by taking $U$ to be the PMNS matrix, under which the neutrino fields are transformed as: